 Tom’s particular enemy is Red, the violent and bullying foreman (Patrick McGoohan), who takes great pride in the fact that he can make eighteen runs in a day.
-Tom becomes fixated with the idea of beating Red, and it is their rivalry which is the focus of the film’s plot.
+Tom becomes fixated on the idea of beating Red, and it is their rivalry which is the focus of the film’s plot.

-There is also a sub-plot about a love-triangle involving Tom and Gino who, despite their friendship, are in love with the same girl.
+There is also a subplot about a love triangle involving Tom and Gino, who, despite their friendship, are in love with the same girl.

 The supporting cast is top class – a veritable Who’s Who of British actors who would go on to find fame on the big and the small screens, none more so than a young, pre-Bond Sean Connery.

-This gripping British thriller is given a cutting edge of social reality by former Hollywood director Cy Endfield (billed here as C Raker Endfield) who relocated to Britain in 1953 after falling foul of HUAC (the House Un-American Activities Committee).
+This gripping British thriller is given a cutting edge of social reality by former Hollywood director Cy Endfield (billed here as C Raker Endfield), who relocated to Britain in 1953 after falling foul of HUAC (the House Un-American Activities Committee).

 Endfield and his star Baker would go on to collaborate to even greater effect when they made Zulu (1964) together later.